Last Updated on February 13, 2024 by Carrie Stephens

 The parrot’s nostrils may bleed immediately, minutes, or even hours after the incident.
 The latter is more concerning, as this suggests the bird’s beak was subject to internal bleeding.

 Bleeding from the nares can be stopped by applying an ice pack to the cere, which will cause the blood vessels within to contract and cease blood flow.

 Parrots are prone to allergies, which irritate the skin in and around the nostrils.
 This is likely if the bird inhales an allergen or toxin.
 Allergies can also dry out the skin in the nares.

 If a parrot is experiencing discomfort caused by an allergen or irritation, it’ll scratch the area.
 If the parrot’s claws are sharp, this can result in cuts to the interior of the nares, causing bleeding.

 Lack of Humidity

-Many wild parrots hail from tropical climates, flourishing in humid conditions.
-The optimum humidity level for parrots is usually 40-60%, so measure this with a hygrometer.
+Many wild parrots hail from tropical climates and flourish in humid conditions.
+The optimum humidity level for parrots is usually 40-60%, so measure it with a hygrometer.

 If the air around a parrot is too dry, the skin around and inside the nares will become brittle and crusty.
 A parrot may inadvertently cause bleeding when scratching the interior of the nostrils.

-Be mindful of artificial heat sources during the winter because these can remove humidity from the parrot’s room.
-During the coldest months of the year, mist the parrot regularly.
+Be mindful of artificial heat sources during the winter because they can remove humidity from the parrot’s room.
+Mist the parrot regularly during the coldest months of the year.

-All parrot species can experience sudden-onset seizures, although cockatiels, lovebirds, budgies, Amazons, and African greys are most at risk.
+All parrot species can experience sudden-onset seizures, although cockatiels, lovebirds, budgies, Amazons, and African grays are most at risk.